Bushrdon/Robo-Arm-V1/README.md

 # Overview

- 4 DOF Angular Robotic Arm with GUI Controlling Software using Python/Tkinter
+[ARCHIVED] 4 DOF Angular Robotic Arm with GUI Controlling Software using Python/Tkinter

 # Important Note

 This is Robo-Arm-V1 which features high level embedded code and low potency 24BYJ48-BJ stepper motors, simple GUI interface.
 This repository is archived since I don't find any use mantaining the project anymore.
 A Robotic-Arm-V2 will be developed soon, or not.

 ## Contents